Cloud Provider Setup | AWS, GCP, Azure, and OpenShift Configuration Guide

 - Minimal Permissions: Only grant necessary roles

-- Ensure file size is reasonable (1-3 KB)
+- Ensure file is complete (should be 1-3 KB)

-- Verify service account has Compute Instance Admin role
+- Confirm service account has Compute Instance Admin role

 - Check project has Compute Engine API enabled

-- Confirm service account is in correct project
+- Verify service account is in correct project

 API Not Enabled